 I have been visually representing the stories and capturing my subjects within the tanning shop, the challenging location I used to explore what is possible with the camera and my sitters using solariums.
-It has been a human laboratory where I experimented with new ideas and approaches.

 People can truly be themselves as they tan, enjoy their time, read books and newspapers, drink smoothies, take selfies and relax.